ThePerlShop/text-worddiff/README.md

 Copyright (c) 2005-2011 David E. Wheeler.
 Some Rights Reserved.

-This module is free software; you can redistribute it and/or modify it under terms of the Artistic License version 2.0.
+This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.